-- Strain into a large measuring cup and pour the custard into the ramekins.
+- Place four, one cup ramekins in a roasting pan and pour the custard mixture into the ramekins.

 - Prepare a water bath for the creme brûlée by carefully pouring enough hot or boiling water into the roasting pan, to halfway up the sides of the ramekins.

 - Bake for about 30 – 40 minutes (baking time can vary depending on size of ramekins and temperature of water) or just until the custards are set (a slight jiggle is okay).

 - Immediately remove the custards from the water bath and cool to room temperature on a wire rack for about 15 minutes.
 When cooled, refrigerate the creme brulee uncovered for at least 2 hours or until cold and firm (after they are chilled they can be covered and stored in the refrigerator for about three days).

 - Remove the custards from the refrigerator and sprinkle an even layer (about 1 tablespoon) of granulated sugar over the top of the custard.